Why is my stucco cracking?

 Monday, July 9, 2018

 There are three types of stucco finish walls on Florida homes: stucco on concrete block, Exterior Insulated Finishing System or EIFS (also called synthetic stucco), and stucco on wood frame construction.
-Stucco over concrete block has limited problems compared to the other two, and EIFS already has well-known and documented moisture intrusion problems, along with lawsuits dating back to the mid-1990s.
+Stucco over concrete block has limited problems compared to the other two, and EIFS already has well-known and documented moisture intrusion problems, along with lawsuits dating back to the mid-1990s (see What is the difference between EIFS and stucco? for more about EIFS).
 So let’s look at the defects found in the third type: stucco that is applied over a paper-backed metal lath on wood frame wall construction, which was especially popular in Florida during the building boom of 2004 to 2008.

 When buckling, ripples and stains appear in stucco, like in the photo above, homeowners get worried.
 But the trouble begins with small cracks like the ones shown below, barely visible, that let water into the wall.